 Balance the marketing budget you wish you could have with the budget you can actually afford.
 It can help to figure out how much you can afford yearly, then break it down to quarterly or even monthly.
 This helps keep you on track throughout the year.

 Allocate Your Budget

-Your next step is to break down your total budget number into a marketing strategy.
+Your next step is to break down your total marketing dollars into a manageable strategy.
 This lets you strategize how you’ll market your business and properties.
+Part of your marketing budget needs to focus on selling your real estate inventory while another part should focus on promoting your business for improved lead generation.
+After all, you can’t solely depend on referral traffic.
 Consider these real estate agent marketing tools and how much of your budget you want to dedicate to marketing for them.

 - National marketing